mmaroti/jnisat/README.md

 1. First you need to install the native solver library on your operating system.
 For example, on Ubuntu you need to run `sudo apt-get install minisat picosat` to install the MiniSat and PicoSat solvers.
-On windows you do not have to do anything, the adapter library statically contains the native library.
+On Windows you do not have to do anything, the adapter library statically contains the native library.

 2. Then clone this JNISat repository from GitHub, and run the `ant build` command